Understanding ESG Data Quality

 • Consistency: Data must be consistent across several sources and periods.
 To directly correlate the before and after data, the data must be collected and reported consistently, independent of the origin or time frame.
 For example, the data is contradictory if a corporation calculates its greenhouse gas emissions for each subsidiary using different methodologies.

 • Relevance: ESG data should directly relate to a company’s sustainability impacts, risks, and strategic priorities.
 Reporting should focus on the metrics most material to the business based on its operational profile.
 This targeted approach connects ESG disclosures to the company’s core goals and objectives.
-Relevant sustainability data provides tailored insights into how each organization manages its most significant ESG risks and opportunities.
+Relevant sustainability data provides tailored insights into how each organisation manages its most significant ESG risks and opportunities.
 For example, if a company reports on its water usage in a country without a water shortage, the data is irrelevant to its ESG performance.

 • Availability: ESG data should be accessible when stakeholders need it.
 Disclosures should be easy to understand and use.
 Presenting sustainability information clearly and timely allows audiences to comprehend and apply the data in their decisions readily.
 For example, if a corporation reports on its greenhouse gas emissions once a year, but stakeholders require quarterly data.
 In that case, the data is outdated by the end of the first quarter.